AugustoBernardes/Site_Project/README.md

 This is my fist full website, you can find here :
 1. It is a site with a navegation.
 2. This site adapts to mobile.
+3. All the links have styles.
-3. Have their own scroll bar.
+4. Have their own scroll bar.
-4. All the images have no copyright.
+5. All the images have no copyright.
-5. Hope you enjoy and thank you to visit my GitHub 👋
+6. Hope you enjoy and thank you to visit my GitHub 👋

 # Design Desktop 🖥️
 ![Preview](./design/design1.png)